IS1 Israel Tour

 Day 8 Jerusalem & Bethlehem*

-From Jerusalem we continue to Bethlehem.* We visit the Church of the Nativity, the birthplace of Jesus.
+Today's focus is the main Christian sites of interest in Jerusalem and its surrounds.
+Our first visit is Bethlehem,* where we visit the Church of the Nativity, the birthplace of Jesus.
 Built like a citadel over the cave where it is believed Jesus was born, the original 4th century church commissioned by Constantine was altered in AD 530 by Emperor Justinian.
 It was later captured by the Crusaders and then came under the jurisdiction of Saladin and then the Mamluks.

 Overnight in Jerusalem.